thexypod/thexypod.github.io/_posts/2025-12-30-news-66-horror-games-coming-in-2026.md

 > There’s no ranking here, and no particular order… But at least that’ll keep you on your toes, right?
 That’s what we like as horror gamers, isn’t it?
 If you’re hunting for the next wave of titles that’ll keep you up at night… you’re in the right place.

 ## La Divina Commedia
-I probably completely butchered that title, but I did my due diligence and looked up the pronunciation of it and tried my best.
 Developed and published by Jyamma Games, the synopsis is as follows; Breach the depths of hell and battle demonic forces as a warrior poet who has been lured into and trapped within the underworld.
 It's a Dark Fantasy ARPG inspired by the famous masterpiece opera of Dante Alighieri.
 The Game presents itself as a souls like game with the trailer showing a battle between the main character and a demon.
 Makes me remember Dante's Inferno which was released for the Playstation 3 back in 2010.
 Hell is always terrifying in movies and books, and while the trailer keeps things pretty vague, it still suggests there’s a ton of room for some really unsettling imagery.
 The sky’s the limit... or in this case, the underworld is—when it comes to the sites this game might show us.
 While no exact release date has been set, there's a good chance it will be out some time in 2026 on all platforms.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Nn43FTweX-s?si=C6bxAFeI5liL0L4v" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>